jywu20/Notes/Computer Science/Circuit/Verilog-issues.md

 `always` blocks that are triggered by the clock signal as flip-flop, which, for most cases, is indeed the right thing to do.

+# Things that synthesize but are of poor performance

+# Problems related to physics

+## Metastable states